Hours: 10-11:30am or 1-2:30pm (your choice). This class meets online, via Zoom.

 Note: For kids 13+ taking one of our English courses, this analytic/creative class dovetails nicely with the academic, essay-focused writing they’ll do there.

 Instructors: Becky and Jenny, sisters and LitWits founders.
 Jenny has a BA in English literature and an MFA in creative nonfiction and poetry writing.
 She’s been a K-6 teacher and a K-12 language arts tutor, and her scholarship, essays, and poems have appeared in several academic/creative journals.
+She’s the author of MINE, a creative biography set near her home.
 Becky is a literature-based homeschool teacher and a journalism major who spent four years as a staff writer for The Register Pajaronian.
-Both Becky and Jenny are currently writing creative biographies of two fascinating Bay Area women of history.
+Becky’s writing a biography about a fascinating Bay Area woman of history.

 We’re excited to be teaching this new eight-session writing class!
 Every other week we’ll be learning from the masters, then doing our best to do what they did, with our own creative twist.
 This consistent format, over eight sessions, will lay down a strong foundation for all kinds of writing.
 And there’s nothing that your child needs to do to prepare!

 Here’s how it works.
-Every time we meet, we’ll hand out a fabulous excerpt by a famous author.
+Every time we meet, we’ll read a fabulous excerpt by a famous author.
 Then we’ll break it down and discuss every significant word, phrase, and sentence.
 Our conversations will cover all sorts of writing craft and language arts points:

 These are dry-sounding things, we know, but exploring an excerpt to this depth is actually fun.
 It’s an expedition inside a writer’s mind, a process full of “aha!” moments.
 And the treasures to be found include style, substance, and the ability to self-express.
 (For kids 13+ taking our English courses, this analytic/creative class dovetails nicely with the academic, essay-focused writing they’ll do there.)